enasequence/read_docs/sequence.rst

 - `Register a study <study.html>`_

 .. note::
-   This submission route is for a set of stand-alone assembled and annotated sequences.
+   This submission route is for a set of stand-alone assembled and annotated sequences only.
 If you intend to submit an annotated **assembly**, please follow the `assembly submission guidelines <assembly.html>`_ and submit your assembly in EMBL flat file format.